paulk-asert/groovy-data-science/subprojects/HousePrices/README.md

 ![linear regression house prices](../../docs/images/houses.png)

-Groovy code examples can be found in the [HousePrices](subprojects/HousePrices/src/main/groovy) subproject.
+Groovy code examples can be found in the [src/main/groovy](src/main/groovy) directory.

 There are example scripts which:
 * read from CSV files (multiple technologies)
 * explore finding outliers